- To produce technologically savvy and competent young entrepreneurs in Eswatini.

 from 10 countries from across Africa namely; Mauritius, Uganda, Nigeria, Botswana,

-South Africa, Tanzania, Kenya, Swaziland, Zimbabwe and Namibia.
+South Africa, Tanzania, Kenya, Eswatini, Zimbabwe and Namibia.

 - In 2012, London Based Swazi Billionaire, Nathan Kirsh through his Kirsh Family Foundation

-contributed to JA Swaziland an amount of $50 000.
+contributed to JA Eswatini an amount of $50 000.
 This amount has been consistently received over

 the years.
 This amount enabled the expansion of JA programs.
 Project uptake in schools has also